-Public consultation is a useful process to help identify local constraints which may be only locally known, and therefore not accounted for during previous parts of the process.
-This local knowledge gained through the public consultation process will be taken into consideration with regard to revision of the emerging preferred solution.
+Public consultation is a useful tool in helping to identify local constraints which may be only locally known, and therefore not accounted for during previous parts of the process.
+This local knowledge gained through the public consultation process will be taken into consideration with regards to revision of the emerging preferred solution.

-A public consultation was undertaken for ten weeks from Tuesday 12th November 2019 to Tuesday 21st January 2020 and included two public information days in Charleville and Kilmallock in November 2019.
+The consultation period is proposed to last ten weeks from Tuesday 12th November 2019 to Tuesday 21st January 2020.